 Ryan Harrigan led the conference in scoring that season with 488 points, averaging 18.8 points per contest.
 Additionally, he led the league in field goals made (197) and field goal percentage (61.6).

 Peter Jones took the top honors in the SCAC in assists with 128, posting 4.9 per game, while Turner Emery drained 70 shots from beyond the arc.

 The Tigers led the way in three-point field goals, making 193 that season, averaging 7.42 per game.

 Harrigan, who was named Player of the Year in the league, and Emery were both selected as First Team All-Conference.
-Mike Eddy was a Second Team recipient, while head coach Thoni was named the SCAC Coach of the Year.
+Head coach Thoni was named the SCAC Coach of the Year.

 On a national level, Harrigan was named as a Fourth Team All-American by DIII News, while Emery was named an Honorable Mention.

 The Class of 2019 will be recognized during homecoming weekend on Nov.
 1-2.
 The Hall of Fame dinner and celebration will occur on Friday, Nov.
 1 at 6 p.m. at the Sewanee Inn.
 The inductees will also be recognized at halftime during the football game on Nov.
 2 vs. Millsaps.
 Kickoff is scheduled for 1:30 p.m. from Historic Hardee-McGee Field at Harris Stadium.